Dan-in-CA/SIP/README.md

 February 7 2014
 --------------
 (Dan)<br/>
-Added support for Rain sensor and partial support for relay on OSPi Rev. 1.3
+Added support for Rain sensor and partial support for relay on OSPi Rev. 1.3.<br/>

 November 12 2013
 --------------
 (Dan)<br/>
-Modified program to run on either OSPi or OSBo
+Modified program to run on either OSPi or OSBo<br/>

 October 16 2013
 --------------
 (Dan)<br/>
 Additions, bug fixes:<br/>
 1. Fixed a bug that would cause an error in program preview when a master was enabled.<br/>
-2. Changing to manual mode would clear rain delay setting, Setting rain delay in manual mode would switch to program mode - fixed.
+2. Changing to manual mode would clear rain delay setting, Setting rain delay in manual mode would switch to program mode - fixed.<br/>

 October 11 2013
 --------------